eslint/eslint/docs/rules/prefer-arrow-callback.md

 ## Rule Details

 This rule locates function expressions that have been submitted as function arguments or callbacks.
-If any of these function expressions could  achieved by an arrow function will produce an error.
+An error will be produced for any that could be replaced by an arrow function without changing the result.

 The following examples **will** be flagged: